-In recent years, the EU has of course also imposed some more narrowly self-interested conditions.
-These are in precisely those areas where advanced industrial democracies have customarily crafted such exceptions, not just within the EU but also within the General Agreement on Tariffs and Trade (GATT), World Trade Organization (WTO), and North American Free Trade Agreement (NAFTA).
-The applicants have been forced, again in accordance with our theoretical expectations, to sacrifice some portion of the benefits of membership over the short and medium term.
+In recent years, it must be conceded, the EU has also imposed some more narrowly self-interested conditions.
+These are in precisely those areas where advanced industrial democracies have customarily crafted such exceptions, not just within the EU, but within the GATT and WTO as well.
+Not only have the applicants been compelled to accept EU standards, but they are also now being forced to accept unfavorable terms for their accession - to sacrifice some portion of the benefits of membership over the short and medium term.
 They will receive lower (albeit still substantial) subsidies from the Common Agricultural Policy (CAP) and from the Structural and Cohesion Funds than did the previous poorer applicants.
-Outlays from the EU budget to new members have been capped at 4 percent of their gross domestic product (GDP), far lower than their predecessors.
-This effectively limits their receipts and protects those of the richer existing members.
-The applicants will also have to accept special provisions related to some areas of European integration, including long transition periods for certain benefits such as the free movement of labor and equal access to the EU's agricultural subsidies.
-Finally, elements of the Schengen Accord will be grandfathered into the treaty, effectively making any third-country citizens found to be illegally residing in EU countries the financial and legal responsibility of the states, generally new members, through which they entered the EU.
+Outlays from the EU budget to new members have been capped at 4 per cent of their GDP, although the latter is far lower than their predecessors.
+This effectively limits their receipts and protects those of the richer existing members.20 The applicants will also have to accept special provisions related to some areas of European integration, including long transition periods for certain benefits such as the free movement of labor and equal access to the EU's agricultural subsidies.
 Many of the special provisions reflect the demands of narrow special interests or the concerns of voting publics in the existing members.